 Since the 1990s we have been investigating the geometrical as well as physical properties of circular orbits in black hole spacetimes, selecting a number of special orbits for various reasons.
 These were already reviewed in a previous ICRANet report on activities.
 A recent work has instead been to consider a given gravitational background a (weak) radiation field asuperposed on it and a test particle interacting with both fields.
 Interesting effects arise like the Poynting-Robertson effect which have been considered in the framework of the full general relativistic theory for the first time.

-Properly speaking, the general relativistic model describing the Poynting-Robertson effect uses a test radiation field of photons in outward radial motion with zero angular momentum.
-The gravitational background we have considered is the equatorial plane of the exterior Schwarzschild or Kerr spacetime, neither situation very well investigated until now.
+Poynting-Robertson effect can be briefly described as follows.